justint/cs160-facedetection/README.md

 ### Should do (code cleanup):

-- [ ] Rewrite Job queueing jQuery actions to load templated HTML instead of injecting HTML block snippets (use .parent to find proper job num)
+- [x] Rewrite Job queueing jQuery actions to load templated HTML instead of injecting HTML block snippets (use .parent to find proper job num, use jQuery .load())
 - [ ] Re-write Job.js to be a class

 ### Want to do: